ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 1. From the [Starter Kits](https://{DomainName}/developer/appservice/starter-kits/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") page in the {{site.data.keyword.dev_console}}, select a starter kit for your language.
 For example, for a Node.js application, go to **Express.js Backend** and click **Select Starter Kit**.
 2. Enter your app name.
 For this tutorial, use `ExpressBackend`.
-3. Enter a unique host name, for example, `abc-devhost`.
-This host name is your app's route, `abc-devhost.mybluemix.net`.
-4. Optional.
+3. Optional.
 Provide tags to classify your app.
 For more information, see [Working with tags](/docs/resources?topic=resources-tag).
-5. Select your language and framework.
+4. Select your language and framework.
 Some starter kits might be available only in one language.
-6. Select your pricing plan.
+5. Select your pricing plan.
 There is a free option that you can use for this tutorial.
-7. Click **Create**.
+6. Click **Create**.

-The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
-For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-update-domain).
-{: tip}

 ## Step 3.
 Add services (Optional)
 {: #resources-bff}